UniqueVision/plpgsql-lsp/README.md

 ```

 This tool counts the number of parameters with a simple regular expression,
-so complex queries require the number to be specified explicitly in the comment.
+so complex queries file require the number to be specified explicitly in the comment.

 ```sql
 /* plpgsql-language-server:use-positional-query-parameter number=2 */